-Info Do not press the emergency off switch/electric starter button into the lower position (9) until the combination instrument function check has been completed.
-When starting, DO NOT open the throttle.
-If you open the throttle during the starting procedure, fuel is not injected by the engine management system and the engine cannot start.
+Only press the emergency off switch/electric starter button into the lower position 3 when the combination instrument function check has been completed.
+Do not open the throttle to start.
 Press the emergency OFF switch/electric starter button into the lower position 3 for a maximum of 5 seconds.
 Wait for a least 5 seconds before trying again.
 This motorcycle is equipped with a safety starting system.
 You can only start the engine if the transmission is in neutral or if the clutch lever is pulled when a gear is engaged.
-If the side stand is folded out and you shift into gear and release the clutch, the engine stops.
+If the side stand is folded out and you shift into gear and release the clutch lever, the engine stops.